pferland/PiWeM/README.md

-Random Intervals -> WiFiDB -> Read-me
+Random Intervals -> PiWeM -> Read-me
 =====================================

   A set of highly configurable PHP & Python scripts to gather weather data and log it.